Karine (31), Henry (64) and

 Frustration as a donor

 What exactly will my donation be used for?
 What percentage of it goes towards covering operating expenses?
 How can I measure the impact of my donation?
-Is the project making good progress?
+Are the projects making good progress?
 These legitimate concerns on donors’ minds sometimes go unanswered.

 We keep our donors updated on how the projects are coming along with complete transparency.
 Our 100% model means that every last cent or penny donated goes to the projects.